 Residents that have been living in Luxembourg for at least five years may acquire Luxembourgish nationality by naturalisation under certain conditions.
 The acquisition of Luxembourgish nationality by naturalisation confers the status of Luxembourger, with all attached rights and duties.
-The applicant is not obliged to give up his or her nationality of origin owing to the principle of dual nationality, provided the law of his or her nationality of origin allows this.
+The applicant is not obliged to give up their nationality of origin owing to the principle of dual nationality, provided this is allowed by the law of their nationality of origin.